- Who is eligible to go on an Alternative Break trip?

 It is the responsibility of the team, working with the ABP and its sponsor organization, to design and carry out trips that are safe for everyone involved.
 Columbia has a general policy that it cannot support trips to countries that appear on the U.S. State Department's travel warning list.
 A proposal that includes travel to one of these countries will not be accepted.
 If a country appears on the list after a proposal has been accepted, and your trip will need to be altered in order to recieve ABP support.
 Individuals who choose to go to restricted countries will be traveling independently of Columbia University and will not have access to its resources.

 - When do the trips happen?

-Winter, spring, and summer breaks.
+Spring and summer breaks.

 All ABP-supported civic engagement projects are expected to follow all ABP policies, Columbia University policies and the laws of the locations to which the teams travel.
 In addition, the ABP recommends that teams create their own internal expectations of each team member.
 Teams can choose to use Break Away's 8 Quality Components as a guide.
 Lastly, the ABP recommends that teams study and follow all international trip recommendations of the U.S. State Department.

 Can I get my nonrefundable contribution back if I decide I don't want to go on my trip?